johnae/spook/README.md

 ag -l | spook "make test && make"
 ```

 Basically if tests pass, run the build.
-These are exactly the kind of things entr was made to do in a very simple and unsurprising fashion.

 Or keeping a log of changes like so: